Sticky Notes

 They were proof

-someone was thinking of me
+someone was loving of me

 when I wasn’t looking.